-The only person to engage me in conversation was a woman who walked by and said “How you doin’ baby?”.
-I stumbled over my response, but people around me seemed good-natured and amused.
+The only person to engage me in conversation was a woman who walked by and slyly said “How you doin’, baby?”.
+I stumbled over my response, and the people who overheard me seemed rather amused.
 When I tried to explain what I was doing there, I noticed my new friend had started to tickle my lower back.
-I quickly decided to cap my visit to Valerie’s with just one beer.
+It would have been a good story if I stuck around, but I decided to to stay for just the one beer.

 I worked my way back outside and was harshly reminded by the glaring sun that it was only one p.m..
 I walked back across the street and took another look at the empty space where one of the most famous baseball fields in American history once stood.
 It’s where Stan Musial once hit five home runs in a double-header, where Enos Slaughter’s “Mad Dash” won the 1946 World Series, and where three-foot seven-inch Eddie Gaedel was sent in to pitch hit for the St. Louis Browns.
 It’s where my beloved Yankees won two World Series titles in 1928 and 1943.
 In turn, the Cardinals would best the Yanks for three championships on that same field, and add four more against others.
 It all happened, and much more, on just that one city block.

 Feeling sufficiently nostalgic, I jumped back into my Honda and drove away.